AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 :cpp:`AMRProfParser` is a tool for processing and analyzing the ``bl_prof`` database.
-It is a command line application that can create performance summaries, plotfiles showing point to point communication and timelines, HTML call trees, communication call statistics, function timing graphs, and other data products.
-The parser's data services functionality can be called from an interactive environment such as Amrvis, from a sidecar for dynamic performance optimization, and from other utilities such as the command line version of the parser itself.
-It has been integrated into Amrvis for visual interpretation of the data allowing Amrvis to open the bl_prof database like a plotfile but with interfaces appropriate to profiling data.
+It is a command line application that can create performance summaries, plotfiles showing point-to-point communication and timelines, HTML call trees, communication call statistics, function timing graphs, and other data products.
+The parser's data services functionality can be called from an interactive environment such as :ref:`sec:amrvis`, from a sidecar for dynamic performance optimization, and from other utilities such as the command line version of the parser itself.
+It has been integrated into Amrvis for visual interpretation of the data allowing Amrvis to open the ``bl_prof`` database like a plotfile but with interfaces appropriate to profiling data.
 AMRProfParser and Amrvis can be run in parallel both interactively and in batch mode.